Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Creighton Betting Records & Stats

-- Creighton and its opponents have gone over 139.5 combined points in 22 of 35 games this season.
+- Creighton and its opponents have combined to score more than 140 points in 22 of 35 games this season.

-- Creighton has an average point total of 145.3 in its outings this year, 5.8 more points than this game's over/under.
+- Creighton's contests this year have an average point total of 145.3, 5.3 more points than this matchup's over/under.

+- So far this season, the Bluejays have put together an 18-17-0 record against the spread.

-- Creighton has entered the game as favorites 28 times this season and won 22, or 78.6%, of those games.
+- Creighton has been the favorite in 28 games this season and won 22 (78.6%) of those contests.

+- Bookmakers have implied with the moneyline set for this matchup that Creighton has a 84% chance to win.

 Creighton vs. Princeton Over/Under Stats